Las Vegas Sales Tax Rate For Visitors & Locals (2023)

 Do Foreigners Pay Sales Tax in Las Vegas?

-Yes, foreigners are charged the same sales tax rate in Las Vegas like everyone else.
+Yes, foreigners are charged the same sales tax rate in Las Vegas as everyone else.
 The United States does not have a national sales tax, and therefore Value Added Tax (VAT) refunds or exemptions don’t apply.
 So as a foreign visitor to Las Vegas, you must be prepared to pay sales tax.

 Visiting From a U.S. State Without Sales Tax